swiftlang/swift/docs/LibraryEvolution.rst

 all of the same modifications, and also allow adding or removing an initial value entirely.

-Struct properties can also be marked ``@inlineable``, with the same restrictions as for top-level bindings.
+Struct properties can also be marked ``@inlineable`` or ``@always_emit_into_client``, with the same restrictions as for top-level bindings.
 An inlineable stored property may not become computed, but the offset of its storage within the struct is not necessarily fixed.

 .. note::